archiewood/baby-tracker/pages/index.md

   - events.sql
 ---

-This project ingests a csv from the [Huckleberry App](https://huckleberrycare.com/) and displays the data from it.

-It also compares the data to various targets and guideline values recommended by health professionals.
+This project ingests and displays data from the [Huckleberry App](https://huckleberrycare.com/).
+It compares the data to targets and guidelines recommended by health professionals.

 ```sql total_days
 select